iter8-tools/docs/docs/tutorials/integrations/kserve/abn-grpc.md

 kubectl port-forward service/grafana 3000:3000
 ```

-Open Grafana in a browser by going to [http://localhost:3000](http://localhost:3000)
+Open Grafana in a browser by going to [http://localhost:3000](http://localhost:3000) and login.
+The default username/password are `admin`/`admin`.

 [Add a JSON API data source](http://localhost:3000/connections/datasources/marcusolsson-json-datasource) `default/backend` with the following parameters: